resolver101757/ms_full_stack_app/readme.md

 ## Configuration

 The connection string for the database is set in the environment variables for the backend, scheduled tasks, and DbUp services.
 If you need to modify it, update the `ConnectionStrings__DefaultConnection` in the docker-compose.yml file.

-# Todo

-- Multi-stage for dotnet container instead of using the base image
-- Convert ScheduledTasks and DbCreateLoad to use API instead of direct db access
-- Make home page prettier